yaseminozkut/CS300-Data-Structures/README.md

 # CS300-Data-Structures
-Data Structures course practice homeworks
+This repository consists of homeworks done in the Data Structures course which includes Stack, LinkedList, Binary Search Tree, AVL Tree, Hash Table, and Sorting Algorithms.